Skip to main content

 The estate of Marie Laurencin

-Born on October 31, 1883, in Paris, Marie Laurencin initially learned porcelain painting before taking drawing courses at the City of Paris and the Académie Humbert.
+Born on October 31, 1883, in Paris, Marie Laurencin initially learned porcelain painting at the Manufacture nationale de Sèvres before taking drawing courses with the City of Paris and at the Académie Humbert.